Sollace/Unicopia/HOW_TO_PLAY.md

  - Avian Flight

    Pegasi can fly either by getting a running start and jumping into the air, or by using their tertiary ability to open or close their wings.
-   Once in the sky you have to flap your wings (Space) to propel yourself forward and upwards, and glide (by sneaking/holding shift).
+   Once in the sky you have to flap your wings (Space) to propel yourself forward and upwards, and glide (by sneaking/holding Shift).
    You can navigate and hover using the arrow keys and by slowing down and adjusting your position to stay in one spot.